 Cafetalk is an online teaching platform where you create your own lessons in topics like language, business, music, art, yoga, and many other lifestyle specialties.
 With Cafetalk, you’ll fill out an application, create an online profile, and then interview.
 Once your credentials are approved, you can start making money online.
 Cafetalk is open to teachers and tutors around the world.

-Course Hero is a platform that connects students with tutors to get help with homework in various academic subjects.
+Course Hero is an online tutoring platform that connects students with tutors to get help with homework in various academic subjects.
 With Course Hero, you don’t need to be a certified teacher, but you’ll need to prove your credentials.
 Tutors earn money per question, and top tutors earn up to $1,500 a month.

 Edmentum hires part-time and full-time virtual teachers and tutors to teach a wide variety of subjects.
 Positions require a teaching certificate and experience in the subject matter area.
 To locate their work-from-home positions, look for the keywords “virtual” or “remote” in the job listings.